9 of This Year's Must-See Amusement Park Halloween Events

 6: Howl-O-Scream (Busch Gardens)

 Every Thursday, Friday, Saturday and Sunday night through October 29th, the Busch Gardens locations in Williamsburg, Va., and Tampa Bay, Fla., will be transformed into a jam-packed Halloween haunt like no other.
 The parks' annual Howl-O-Scream event treats guests to a vast array of horrifying haunts, featuring brand-new attractions and "terror-tories" each year.
-The stars of Williamsburg's event this year are the new "Frostbite" haunted house and the "Axe Alley" terror-tory, which leave terrified guests screaming for more.
+The stars of Williamsburg's event this year are the new "Dystopia" haunted house and the "Garden of the Souls" terror-tory, which leave terrified guests screaming for more.
 Tampa Bay offers its own premiere haunt, the "Demented Dimension" attraction, featuring other-worldly ghosts and ghouls around every corner.

 Located just north of Richmond in Doswell, Va., Kings Dominion's Halloween Haunt event is a prime Halloween destination for anyone looking to be truly terrified.
-The park is home to six spooky mazes, including "Zombie High" and the haunted, hotel-themed "No Vacancy."
-In addition to its numerous thrill rides and coasters, the park also features thrilling scare zones, including the haunted "Necropolis" cemetery and the "Feary Tales" attraction, where park guests may not live so happily ever after.
-The park is open for haunting every Friday, Saturday and Sunday night through October 29th.
+The park is home to six spooky mazes, including "Zombie High" and the haunted, farm-themed "Cornstalkers."
+In addition to its numerous thrill rides and coasters, the park also features thrilling scare zones, including the haunted "Necropolis" cemetery and the "Cleaver Brothers Carnival" attraction, where park guests navigate a not-so-carefree fair.
+The park is open for haunting every Friday, Saturday and Sunday night through October 28th.

 Ring in the season at these theme park holiday events.